Pagination

 Get previous page

-There's no parameter that will explicitly let you get results before a cursor.
-However, you may use the order_by query parameter to change the direction of ordering.
+There's no parameter that explicitly lets you get results before the cursor.
+However, you can use the order_by query parameter to change the direction of ordering.
 This lets you work backwards through results to get previous results.

 By default, Paddle returns newest entities first (id=[DESC]) when making list requests.
 Set the order_by query to oldest first (id=[ASC]) to reverse the direction of ordering, so the next URL takes you backwards from your cursor.